 Figure 10 shows annual heating load vs. furnace size along with a best fit line for all furnaces, whether impacted by the rule or not, using the DOE SNOPR furnace sizing methodology.
-The correlation between heating load and furnace size using the DOE methodology is extremely weak ( $R^2$ =0.11).
+The correlation between heating load and furnace size using the DOE methodology is extremely weak ( $R^2=0.11$ ).
 This is an expected result because the DOE furnace sizing algorithm is based on home size modified by a small random term.
 Further, as shown by the "continuous operation" curves in Figure 10, the DOE furnace sizing algorithm results in furnace sizes in some instances that cannot meet the average heating load (cases to the right of the "continuous operation" curves).
-The lack of a strong relationship between heating load and furnace size in the SNOPR.
+The lack of a strong relationship between heating load and furnace size helps explain the lack of a consistent trend in LCC savings with furnace size in the SNOPR.